gsomoza/oauth2-middleware/README.md

 ## Caching the Access Token

 A callback can be assigned to the middleware in order to save the access token for future use.
-Make sure you know about the security implications of storing an access token - do it at your own risk.
+Make sure you know about the security implications of storing an access token (do it at your own risk).

 Example: